 Netta Barak-Corren, Noam Gidron, and Yuval Feldman

-Western societies are increasingly legislating majority nationalism laws to cement majority culture against real or perceived demographic and political threats. we propose that majority nationalism laws alter public attitudes about the equal protection of minorities and that their impact varies between majorities and minorities.
-To explore this issue, we take advantage of the recent legislation of Israel’s Nation Law and examine its impact on the majority and the minority.
-Experimental evidence from before the law was enacted reveals that when the legislation of the Nation Law is presented as likely, both minority (N1=413) and to a lesser extent, majority (N2=908) respondents perceive the law as permitting discrimination of minorities, including in unrelated areas.
-Yet panel and cross-sectional data (N1=302, N2=552) show that only minority respondents changed their perceptions following the enactment of the Nation Law, as they come to believe that the equal protection of the laws has been greatly eroded.
-These findings expose the troubling political effects of majority nationalism laws, particularly on minorities, and complicate the expressive law theory by highlighting law’s heterogenous expressive effects.
+Western societies are increasingly enacting majority nationalism laws to strengthen the majority culture against real or perceived demographic and political threats.
+We propose that majority nationalism laws alter public attitudes about the equal protection of minorities and that their impact varies between majorities and minorities.
+To explore this issue, we examine the impact of Israel’s recently enacted Nation Law on the majority and the minority.
+Experimental evidence from before the law was enacted reveals that, when the Nation Law is presented as likely to be passed, both minority (N1=413) and, to a lesser extent, majority (N2=908) respondents perceive the law as permitting discrimination of minorities, including in unrelated areas.
+Yet panel and cross-sectional data (N1=302, N2=552) show that only minority respondents changed their perceptions after enactment of the Nation Law: they came to believe that its passage greatly eroded equal protection of the law.
+These findings expose the troubling political effects of majority nationalism laws, particularly on minorities, and complicate expressive law theory by highlighting law’s heterogenous expressive effects.

 Introduction

-[P1: SHOWCASING THE ISSUE] Western societies have been experiencing increased ethnic and religious diversification over the last few decades (Brady and Finnigan 2014; Putnam 2007; Enos 2016).
-This demographic shift has raised the salience of debates over national identities and triggered a movement toward majority nationalism laws [MNLs], legal instruments intended to defend and cement majority culture (Orgad 2015).
+[P1: SHOWCASING THE ISSUE] Western societies have been experiencing increased ethnic and religious diversification over the last several decades (Brady and Finnigan 2014; Enos 2016; Putnam 2007).
+This demographic shift has raised the salience of debates over national identity and triggered a movement toward majority nationalism laws (MNLs), legal instruments intended to defend and strengthen majority culture (Orgad 2015).
 In Germany, England, Canada, and the Netherlands, citizenship tests now require demonstrating proficiency of the majority language, history, and values (Adamo 2008; van Houdt, Suvarierol, and Schinkel 2011).
-Estonia requires its native Rassophone minority to pass a majority culture and language test as a precondition to citizenship (Jacobs & Rea 2007).
-About one third of European countries—including France, Denmark, and Belgium, among others—ban Muslim citizens from wearing veils in public, in an effort to preserve the hegemony of Western values (Abdelgadir and Fouka 2019).
+Estonia requires its native Rassophone minority to pass a majority culture and language test as a precondition to citizenship (Jacobs and Rea 2007).
+About one-third of European countries—including France, Denmark, and Belgium, among others—ban Muslim citizens from wearing veils in public, in an effort to preserve the hegemony of Western values (Abdelgadir and Fouka 2019).
 Similarly, Switzerland banned the building of minarets on mosques (Helbling and Traunmüller 2016).
-And in Israel, a new Basic Law: Israel the Nation State of the Jewish People, commonly referred to as the ‘Nation Law’ [NL], was legislated to cement the dominance of Jewish culture in the public sphere (Barak-Corren et al. 2018).
+And in Israel, the Basic Law: Israel the Nation State of the Jewish People, commonly referred to as the “Nation Law” (NL), was enacted to solidify the dominance of Jewish culture in the public sphere (Barak-Corren, Feldman, and Gidron 2018).

 [P2: RQ] What is the impact of MNLs on the social fabric that they attempt to regulate?
-How do majorities and minorities understand the effect of MNLs on their interrelations and legal status?
-Legal theorists have long argued that law can shape mass attitudes and behavior by structuring the political and social discourse and conveying information about prevailing social norms (Cooter 1998; McAdams 2015; Sunstein 1996).
+How do majorities and minorities understand the effect of MNLs on their interrelationships and legal status?
+Legal theorists have long argued that law can shape mass attitudes and behavior by structuring political and social discourse and conveying information about prevailing social norms (Cooter 1998; McAdams 2015; Sunstein 1996).
 But evidence on the causal effects of law—and particularly MNLs—has been scarce and limited.
 Previous studies of nationalist policies mostly examined time-varying correlations in cross-sectional studies.
-The few experimental studies of MNLs either found no attitudinal effect (Flores 2017) or documented reactance, under certain conditions (Barak-Corren et al. 2018; Oskooi 2018).
+The few experimental studies of MNLs either found no attitudinal effect (Flores 2017) or documented reactance under certain conditions (Barak-Corren et al. 2018; Oskooi 2018).
 No study to date has examined the impact of MNLs on both majority and minority populations.